epics-modules/lua/docs/using-lua-shell.md

 (see Named States below).
 Otherwise, the state is closed when the script finishes.

+**Returns:** nothing on success, error string on failure.

 <br>

 ### luaSpawn
 ---

+Run a Lua script in a background thread.

 ```
 luaSpawn "file.lua" ["macros"]